 But once you have taken the time off… how the hell do you proceed with the second draft?

-Well, first you have to read it.
+Well, first you have to read the first draft.
 All the way through.
 Not necessarily in one sitting (if that’s even possible to begin with!); I usually do this in chunks of 50 pages or 100 pages a day – anything else makes my brain sore.

-(And yes, if you’ve been following the posts on The Three Act Structure and The Eight Sequence Structure, that would mean I’m either reading one sequence or two sequences a day).
+(And yes, if you’ve been paying attention (The Three Act Structure and The Eight Sequence Structure), that would mean I’m either reading one sequence or two sequences a day).

-If you are like me, there will be large chunks of absolute shit.
+If your drafts are anything like mine, there will be large chunks of absolute shit.
 That’s pretty much my definition of what a first draft is.
 X them out on the spot if you have to, but resist the temptation to stop and rewrite.
 Well, if you REALLY are hot to write a scene, I guess, okay, but really, unless you are totally, fanatically inspired, it’s better just to make brief notes.